-Collaborative entries are encouraged!
+Collaborative entries are encouraged.
 Did your class or group make an artists' book or box of minicomics/zines/miniature books?
 We want to see them all.

 Requirements: Please fill out BOTH forms on this page to enter your book(s).